DIY: Grow Your Own Potatoes in Small Spaces

 Living in the city, it can be hard to find a place in your garden for potatoes.
 Potatoes grown conventionally take up a lot of growing space and are time-intensive when it's time to dig them up.
 There are benefits

 You have a much wider selection than that which you get in the grocery store.
 You will also have a ready supply of baby

 To use the garbage bag method of growing potatoes, all you need is a sturdy garbage bag, like Glad Force Flex, some compost, shredded leaves and seed potatoes.
 You can purchase certified seed potatoes from a nursery or use sprouted potatoes from your pantry.

 Seed potatoes are your best bet, as they are certified disease-free and come in many varieties and colors, from yellow to pink to purple and blue.
 Cut larger potatoes into pieces that have two or three eyes each.
-Let potato pieces sit out to dry overnight.
+Let potato pieces sit

 When you are ready to plant, fill the garbage bag four inches deep with compost.
 Roll down sides of bag until just above the level of the soil.
 Poke holes with the point of a pair of scissors around the exterior of the bag just below the soil line.

 Sit the bag where it will get at least six hours of full sun every day.
 It can be by a fence, on your balcony or in a sunny unused area of your yard.
 Plant three seed potato chunks into the soil and cover shallowly.
 Water lightly.
 The black garbage bag will provide extra warmth to the potatoes in the spring and fall and they will grow faster than if they were in the ground.

 When shoots sprout from the potatoes and the first leaves appear, roll bag sides up to top of shoots and fill with shredded leaves until only the top leaves are visible.
 Water lightly.
 Continue to fill bag as growth continues until either the bag is full or flowers appear.

 The shoots will continue to seek sunlight and will grow upwards